Chart patterns are graphical formations created by price movements on a chart, and repeated over time.

 Once you confirm the breakout, monitor price action closely to determine the new trend direction.

-In order to achieve success with chart pattern analysis, utilise other indicators like volume and momentum indicators with a solid risk management plan.
+In order to achieve success with chart pattern analysis, utilise other technical indicators like volume and momentum indicators with a solid risk management plan.

 This would help you pinpoint high-probability setups and protect your capital.